mishaBogdanov/beginMeshing/README.md

   - The time complexity of this algorithm is O(numPts<sup>2</sup> * scaleModel / (jmpForFillPts<sup>2</sup> * pointDist)) since every point has to interact with every "jmpForFillPts" th point, and add a number of points that's related to the physical scale of the model.

 ## Create 2D Unconstrained:
-- Runs the delouney algorithm on all points.
+- Runs the delaunay algorithm on all points.
 - At this point the model looks something like:
 - <img src="https://github.com/user-attachments/assets/601c067a-7341-4a1a-8c8d-f862fe8950fa" width="300">
 - the actual edges are still not present in the model, however we can see a vague outline of the shape where the smaller triangles are.